A step-by-step tutorial on how to make personalized doormats, like this DIY welcome pineapple doormat.

 STEP 1: ARRANGE YOUR STENCILS

-TIP: I used another letter stencil in place of where the pineapple and second E will be, this way my spacing would be correct.
+TIP: I used another letter stencil in place of where the pineapple and second E will be so my spacing would be correct.

 SIDE NOTE: I started with only two pins per stencil but I would recommend a pin for every corner, four per stencil.